LiLIS: A Lightweight Distributed Learned Index Framework for Spatial Decision Analysis: Related Work

 \subsection{Learned Indices}

 A learned index is an advanced methodology that leverages machine learning models to replace conventional database indexing structures, such as B-trees and hash tables.
-The core principle of a learned index is to develop a function that maps a search key to the corresponding storage address of a data object, thereby optimizing query performance~\cite{sun2023learned,ferragina2020,ahmed2023deep,liu2024learned}.
-T. Kraska \emph{et al.}~\cite{kraska2018case} first introduced the concept of learned indexes, and they proposed the Recursive Model Index (RMI), which hierarchically models data distributions through a multi-stage neural network~\cite{gu2023rlr}.
+The core principle of a learned index is to develop a function that maps a search key to the corresponding storage address of a data object, thereby optimizing query performance~\cite{sun2023learned,ferragina2020,liu2024learned}.
+T. Kraska \emph{et al.}~\cite{kraska2018case} first introduced the concept of learned indexes, and they proposed the Recursive Model Index (RMI), which hierarchically models data distributions through a multi-stage neural network.
 However, while their foundational work demonstrates that a learned index can deliver up to a threefold reduction in search time and an order-of-magnitude decrease in memory footprint~\cite{kraska2018case}, it remains confined to static, read-only workloads.
 Subsequently, J. Ding \emph{et al.} introduced ALEX~\cite{ALEX2020}, an updatable learned index that adaptively partitions data to sustain high query and insert performance under dynamic workloads.

-Beyond the one-dimensional learned indices, later work further extends them into multi-dimensional settings~\cite{liu2025good}.
+Beyond the one-dimensional learned indices, recent work further extends them into multi-dimensional settings~\cite{liu2025good}.
+Typically, learned methods first map two-dimensional or multi-dimensional spatial objects into a sortable one-dimensional key space, and then model the mapping relationship between keys and ranks.
 The Z-order model~\cite{liu2023efficiently} extends RMI to spatial data.
-Their method uses a space-filling curve to order points and learns the Cumulative Distribution Function (CDF) to map each point’s key to its rank.
+This method uses a space-filling curve to order points and learns the Cumulative Distribution Function (CDF) to map each point’s key to its rank.
 The recursive spatial model index~\cite{qi2020effectively} further develops these principles by employing the rank space–based transformation technique~\cite{qi2018theoretically}.

-Although research on learned indices has significantly enhanced query performance, current studies are confined to single-machine environments and fall short in addressing large-scale data processing.
-At present, there is a significant research gap in the field of distributed learned indices.